The Music Leadership Certification Curriculum

-PDD 2017 will be held in Arlington VA on July 25.
-This year’s presenter is the Reverend Natalie M. Fenimore.
+PDD 2017 was held in Arlington VA on July 25.
+The presenter was the Reverend Natalie M. Fenimore.
 Reverend Fenimore serves on the ministerial team at the Unitarian Universalist Congregation at Shelter Rock on Long Island in New York State as Minister of Lifespan Religious Education.
 Before beginning her ministry in New York in 2013, Natalie served congregations in Maryland and Virginia as Director of Religious Education, Minister for Religious Education and parish minister.

 Rev. Fenimore has a Master of Divinity from Wesley Theological Seminary and a M.A. from Hood College.
 She is a Credentialed Religious Educator, Master’s Level.
 She is currently studying for a Doctor of Divinity from Wesley Theological Seminary.

 Rev. Fenimore is a past-president of the Liberal Religious Educators Association (LREDA).
 She currently serves on the Board of Starr King School for the Ministry.
 She is a member of the LREDA Diversity and Inclusion Team and a LREDA Good Officer.

 Rev. Fenimore has witnessed time and again the importance of the shared leadership of professional music staff, professional religious educators, membership and administration professionals, ministers and lay leaders in our congregations and Unitarian Universalist communities of all sizes and locations.
 She believes that continuing professional development benefits us personally, our professional associations, our congregations and Unitarian Universalism’s future.